Contents

-What is Crypto Tax?
+What is Crypto Tax in the UK?

-What Crypto Activities are Subject to Crypto Tax?
+What Activities are Subject to Crypto Tax?

 Whether you’re actively trading or passively holding digital assets, you need to be aware of when HMRC expects you to pay tax.
 Here are the main crypto activities that are subject to tax: